S-a-m-K/cyclistic_case_study/README.md

 ### **Data Source**

-This is historical trip data from a cycling company.
-The datasets have a different name because Cyclistic is a fictitious company.
-The datasets are appropriate for the purposes of this case study and allow you to answer the company-related questions.
+This is the historical trip data from a cycling company.
+The data sets have a different name because Cyclistic is a fictitious company.
+The datas sets are appropriate for the purposes of this case study and allow to answer the company-related questions.

 This is public data that you can use to find out how different types of customers use Cyclistic's bikes.